Arminianism: Scholarly support

-Theology
+Theological developments

 Theological legacy

 Master of Großgmain. (c.
 1498).
 Augustinus.

 The Pelagian-Augustinian framework can serve as a key paradigm for understanding Arminianism's theological and historical legacy.
 Before Augustine (354–430), the synergistic view of salvation was almost universally endorsed.
 Pelagius (c.
 354–418), however, argued that humans could perfectly obey God by their own will.
-The Pelagian view is therefore referred to as "humanistic monergism".
+The Pelagian view is therefore referred to as "human monergism".
 This view was condemned at the Council of Carthage (418) and Ephesus (431).
 In response, Augustine proposed a view in which God is the ultimate cause of all human actions, a compatibilist form of theological determinism.
 The Augustinian view is therefore referred to as "divine monergism".
 However, Augustinian soteriology implied double predestination, which was condemned by the Council of Arles (475).

-During this period, a moderate form of Pelagianism emerged, later termed Semi-Pelagianism.
+During this period, a moderate form of Pelagianism emerged, later termed semi-Pelagianism.
 This view asserted that human will initiates salvation, rather than divine grace.
 The Semi-Pelagian view is therefore described as "human-initiated synergism".
 In 529, the Second Council of Orange addressed Semi-Pelagianism and declared that even the inception of faith is a result of God's grace.
 This highlights the role of prevenient grace enabling human belief.
-This view, often referred to as "Semi-Augustinian," is therefore described as "God-initiated synergism".
+This view, often referred to as "Semi-Augustinian", is therefore described as "God-initiated synergism".
 The council also rejected predestination to evil.
 As Arminianism aligns with key aspects of this view, some see it as a return to early Church theological consensus.
 Moreover, Arminianism can also be seen as a soteriological diversification of Calvinism or, more specifically, as a theological middle ground between Calvinism and semi-Pelagianism.

+Theological main traditions

 Arminian theology generally divides into two main variations: Classical Arminianism, based on the teachings of Jacobus Arminius, and Wesleyan Arminianism, a closely related variation shaped primarily by John Wesley.